Nathan Jones (wrestler): Mixed martial arts career

 He also participated in a mixed martial arts match at Pride Fighting Championships's debut event Pride 1 in October 1997, facing Japanese professional wrestler and former grand sumo champion Koji Kitao.
 Jones was submitted after being caught in an armlock.

 Professional wrestling career

 World Wrestling All-Stars (2001–2002)

-After working as a bodyguard for multimillionaire Rene Rivkin, Jones began a career in wrestling during this time.
+After working as a bodyguard for multimillionaire Rene Rivkin, Jones began a career in wrestling during this time working for Ultimate Pro Wrestling.
 Jones first gained fame working in World Wrestling All-Stars, making a large impression at the first WWA pay-per-view "Inception", where he was accompanied to the ring by Rove McManus.
 However, he was defeated after Rove was smashed with Jeff Jarrett's guitar and Jones was hit with the Stroke.

 During his time in the WWA, Nathan won the WWA World Heavyweight Championship on 7 April 2002 before losing the belt to Scott Steiner only 5 days later.